 The Division 2 Release Date

-Announced as recently as March 9th of 2018, The Division 2 has already been branded with a firm release date set for March 15th, 2019.
+Announced as early as March 9th of 2018, The Division 2 has already been branded with a firm release date set for March 15th, 2019.
 Ubisoft isn’t in the business of dilly-dallying when it comes to shifting release dates.
 This means we can confidently expect the game to release as scheduled, barring a catastrophic and unforeseen development hurdle.

 As for what platforms The Division 2 will be available on, look no further than the usual trifecta of PlayStation 4, Xbox One, and of course Microsoft Windows PC.